metarhia/Sphere/README.md

 - **Static Content Delivery**: organizes static files like JavaScript, HTML, CSS on a content delivery network (CDN).
 - **Business Logic Runner**: executes business processes, enforcing data access restrictions and logging user actions.

+## Architectural principles

+- Isolation
+- Metaprogramming
+- Platform-agnistic in domain code
+- Layered architecture
+- Multiparadigm codebase
+- DSL
+- Contracts
+- Modularity
+- No system code in applications
+- Applied code needs to be simple and secure, so we use sandboxing with v8 isolated contexts, worker threads and javascript closures;
+- Domain code should be separated from system code; so we use DDD, layered (onion) architecture, DI, SOLID and GRASP principles, contract-based approach;
+- Impress supports stateful applications with RPC and client-session sticky to servers; microservices, centralized or distributed architecture;
+- No I/O is faster even than async I/O, so we hold state in memory, share it among multiple threads and use lazy I/O for persistent storage;
+- We use just internal trusted dependencies, no third-party npm packages; total Metarhia technology stack size is less than 2mb.

 ## Feature list

 ## Usage